Phillips' Cramp-free Side Effects

 Generic name: magnesium oxide

 Note: This document contains side effect information about magnesium oxide.
-Some of the dosage forms listed on this page may not apply to the brand name Phillips' Cramp-free.
+Some dosage forms listed on this page may not apply to the brand name Phillips' Cramp-free.

 Before you take magnesium oxide, tell your doctor about all your medical conditions or allergies, and all the medicines you are using.
 Also make sure your doctor knows if you are pregnant or breast-feeding.
 In some cases, you may not be able to take magnesium oxide, or you may need a dose adjustment or special precautions.